Better season 02/01/25

 The AGM was efficiently run as all the reports had been circulated beforehand.

-Election of President, Officers and Committees for 2023/24
+Election of President, Officers and Committee for 2024/25

 PresidentHilary Kirkcaldie